 If you're in the mood foor crunchy Tex Mex Taco Tuesday-esque food, go to Amigo's, where at least you know what you're in for.
 If you want good tacos, with interesting fillings and salsa, head across the bridge into South Portland to Taco Trio.

 East End Cupcakes, the hip, cupcakes-only bakery on Fore Street in Portland's Old Port, was once a competitor in the Cupcake Challenge a few bloggers and I held as an attempt to catalog the plethora of local wee cake offerings.

-But since these cupcakes keep finding their way into my life (and no, I don't meant that I just stop in the shop a lot!), I've had a chance to reevaluate my opinion.
-And I've learned that I just don't like buttercream frosting that much, not East End cupcakes.
+But since these cupcakes keep finding their way into my life (and no, I don't just mean that I just stop in the shop a lot!), I've had a chance to reevaluate my opinion.
+And I've learned that I just don't like American buttercream that much, not East End cupcakes.
 Instead, give me a cream cheese frosting to swoon over, please.

 So a recent visit (when the owner lent me equipment to bake cupcakes for a friend's wedding - thanks again, Alysia!), I picked up a red velvet frosted with cream cheese frosting and a Key lime cheesecake topped with a lime chip.

 And the red velvet was fantastic as usual, with a tender cake and sweet yet tangy frosting, the cheesecake won my heart.
 Perched on a crumbly graham cracker base, the filling was light, creamy, and far from cloyingly sweet.
 The dollop of whipped cream on top complimented with a sweet and fluffy kick.
 And the lime chip prompted me to think, and where's the tequila?
 A fun confection.